 Being a certified and trained professional or installer, together with smart commissioning and acceptance protocols, would definitely help avoid these common failures.
-The following paragraph provides additional information on how to get your certification on renewable heating and cooling appliances.

-2.1.3.
 Offers for national training and certification programs for intermediaries

 Even though the high renewable energy market growth rates experienced in recent years have resulted in an increasing demand for competent specialists able to install faultless and efficient renewable energy systems, today there is still a very limited number of professional intermediaries active in the renewables sector, especially compared to the number of professionals working with fossil fuel-based heating and cooling options.